yufeng97/COMP90024-CCC-notes/README.md

             - RESTful applications **<u>navigate</u>** instead of **<u>calling</u>**
                 - Representations contain information about possible traversals
                 - application navigates to the next resource depending on link semantics
-                - navigation can be delegated since all links use identifiers
+                - navigation can be delegated since all links use identifiers (导航可以委托，因为所有链接使用标识符)
             - Making Resources Navigable
                 - RPC-oriented systems need to expose the available functions
                     - functions are essential for interacting with a service